0chain/0chain/docs/unit-tests.md

 #### External function calls

 Only our test function needs testing, not any external functions that it might call.
+We need to mock these out external function calls.

-We should mock out external function calls.
-Check that our function passes though the correct parameters and return the correct response.
+Check that our function passes though the correct parameters and handles the response correctly.

 If the function forms part of an interface then we can use [Mocks](#mocks), as in the next section.